Terrence Holt (writer)

-Terrence "Terry" E. Holt M.D. (sometimes credited as "T.E.
-Holt") is an American Geriatric Internal doctor, and writer as well as a former professor of literature at Rutgers University and Swarthmore College.
+Terrence "Terry" E. Holt M.D. (sometimes credited as "T. E. Holt") is an American Geriatric Internal doctor, and writer as well as a former professor of literature at Rutgers University and Swarthmore College.

 Biography

 He graduated from Cornell University, and from University of North Carolina, Chapel Hill.

-His single debut book, a collection of short stories entitled In the Valley of the Kings, which was praised by Pulitzer Prize winner Junot Diaz, National Book Award winner Gerald Stern, National Book Award finalist Aleksandar Hemon.
+His single debut book, a collection of short stories entitled In the Valley of the Kings, which was praised by Pulitzer Prize winner Junot Díaz, National Book Award winner Gerald Stern, National Book Award finalist Aleksandar Hemon.